brendanhay/amazonka/README.md

 ## Description

-A comprehensive Amazon Web Services SDK for Haskell supporting all of the publicly available services.
+A comprehensive Amazon Web Services SDK for Haskell supporting a subset of the publicly available services.

 Parts of the code contained in this repository are auto-generated and